A Mass-Transport Model for Drying Wood under Isothermal Conditions

-Mass transport in wood during drying can have different mechanisms at different periods of drying.
-Depending on the current moisture content (MC) and the structure of the wood, the driving forces for the mass transport are essentially different.
-Above the fiber saturation point (FSP), the lumens are partially saturated and the transport of liquid (free) water occurs as a consequence of capillary action.
-On the other hand, below the FSP, bound water within the cell walls is conveyed by diffusion, and water vapor in the lumens moves under influence of pressures gradient.
-Based on these considerations, a unified model is presented that takes into account the transport of the different moisture phases.
-Simulation of the drying of a Norway spruce sample at 50°C from about 135 to 7% MC is carried out using the finite element method (FEM).
-Comparison between the simulated average MC and the experimental observations obtained from X-ray computed tomography (CT) shows reasonable agreement.
+Mass transport in wood during drying is often described in terms of different periods.
+Depending on the current moisture content (MC) and the structure of the wood, the driving forces behind the mass transport are essentially different.
+Above a certain level of MC, the fibres are partially saturated and the transport of liquid (free) water occurs mainly as a consequence of capillary action.
+On the other hand, below the fibre saturation point, bound water within the cell walls is conveyed by diffusion, and water vapour in the lumen moves under influence of pressures.
+In this contribution, a unified model is presented that takes into account the transport of the different water phases.
+Simulation of the drying of a Norway spruce sample from about 135% to 7% MC is carried out using the finite element method (FEM).
+The resulting mean MC is compared with experimental observations obtained from X-ray Computed Tomography showing reasonable agreement.
 Possible simplifications in the model are briefly discussed as well as some aspects of the numerical implementation.
-Finally, the influence of absolute permeability on the average MC is studied.